Insurance account managers promote their company's insurance products to those who will be directly selling them

-Specialist recruitment agencies handle vacancies, and you'll also find advertisements in the national press and specialist journals.
-Larger insurance companies advertise vacancies on their websites.
+Specialist recruitment agencies handle vacancies.
+You can also look for jobs in the national press and specialist journals.
+Larger insurance companies advertise jobs on their websites.
 LinkedIn also advertises vacancies.

 Graduates on structured training schemes usually spend time gaining experience across all functions of the business before specialising in a particular area.
 This could be in sales, which can then lead on to account management roles.
 Support and mentoring is provided by senior colleagues.

 Insurance account managers generally undergo on-the-job training, which focuses on their employer's business, insurance products and services.
 This is usually carried out through a combination of structured in-house training courses and shadowing experienced colleagues.
 Sales training may be provided.

 You will usually work towards one of the industry's professional qualifications, if you haven't done so already in a previous role.
-The Advanced Diploma in Insurance is the starting point for many graduates, as it provides a comprehensive overview of insurance.
-The qualification is offered by the CII.
+The CII Advanced Diploma in Insurance is a professional qualification providing an enhanced understanding of insurance practice and is the starting point for many graduates.

 Employers will usually encourage you to follow these professional qualifications, choosing modules relevant to your specialist area.
 Upon completion of the Advanced Diploma, CII members are entitled to use the designation 'ACII' and are eligible for chartered status (subject to having five years' experience, not necessarily post-qualification) with the CII.

 Some account managers take other related qualifications in areas such as sales technique and people management.
-Courses are offered by many organisations including The Chartered Institute of Marketing (CIM) and the Institute of Sales Management (ISM).
+Courses are offered by many organisations including The Chartered Institute of Marketing (CIM) and the Institute of Sales Professionals (ISP).

 Continuing professional development (CPD) is essential throughout your career.
 The CII runs a CPD scheme for all qualified members.
 Regular in-house training is followed by all insurance account managers.